 A: No, TEB is an extension on your unemployment benefits.
 It is

 not intended to pay for your courses unless you wish to use it for

 grades to you?

 A: We will send out a letter a week before the end of your term

-are finishing.
-You will have 20 days to respond to that letter.
-Use that
+you are finishing.
+You will have 20 days to respond to that

-taking, and it is through a reputable school we will accept
+are taking, and it is through a accredited school we will accept

 A: No, the payments are only for when you are enrolled and attending